jrpool/learning-os-software/software-development-process/README.md

 In certain cases, issues will begin their life on the [Implementation Board][implementation-board].
 For example, issues related to bugs, addressing technical debt, or "one off" things that don't require design.

 Most of the time, however, will start on the [Design / Prototype Board][design-prototype-board].
-During this phase, game mechanics are developed, the user experience and interface is designed, and engineering (as well as other stakeholders) have a chance to provide feedback on the design, raising any flags that could be problematic later.
+During this phase, system mechanics are developed, the user experience and interface is designed, and engineering (as well as other stakeholders) have a chance to provide feedback on the design, raising any flags that could be problematic later.
 Once the review feedback has been digested (and potentially integrated), issues become "Ready for Implementation", and it is at this point that the issue moves from the [Design / Prototype Board][design-prototype-board] to the [Implementation Board][implementation-board].

 The lifecycle of a typical issue on the board looks something like this: